SwapyNetwork/SWIPs/ISSUE_TEMPLATE.md

-Please, write your proposal accordingly to this template.
+Please, write your issue accordingly to this template.

 ## Preamble

-    SWIP: 001
-    Title: SWIP-001
-    Author: Tulio <tulio@swapy.network>
-    Type: Standard
-    Category: SWIP
-    Status: Draft
-    Created: 2018-01-16
+    Title: add here an short title to your issue
+    Author: your name <your email>
+    Type: <Standard | Informational | Meta>
+    (only for Standard) Category: <Protocol | D'App | SWRC>
+    Created: <date created on, in ISO 8601 (yyyy-mm-dd) format>

 ## Simple Summary

-Explain your proposal using clear language with at most five sentences.
+Explain your issue using clear language with at most three sentences.

 ## Motivation